 Endoscopic sinus surgery is a minimally invasive procedure.
 Your doctor uses an endoscope to see the inside of your sinuses and small, specially designed surgical tools.

 Your doctor inserts the endoscope and other instruments through your nostrils to reach your sinuses to remove and reshape the bone and cartilage.
 They can also perform a polypectomy to remove polyps from your sinuses during endoscopic sinus surgery.

 Your doctor provides a pre-surgical consultation and gives you customized advice on how to prepare for your sinus surgery.
-In general, you should avoid eating or drinking for at least eight hours before your procedure.
+In general, you should avoid eating for at least eight hours before your procedure.

 You may have some discomfort following sinus surgery.
 Your doctor may prescribe a mild painkiller to help you manage the pain, but in most cases, patients find that over-the-counter pain relievers are sufficient.

 You may also experience bloody noses, congestion, and drainage for up to seven days after surgery.
 These side effects are normal, but you should avoid the temptation to blow your nose for at least 24 hours after your operation.